gato78/Class-Projects/Project3phase4/readme.md

 These structural files are downloaded from CoppeliaRobotics: https://www.coppeliarobotics.com/helpFiles/en/remoteApiClientSide.htm

-## 2. In V-REP, load the scene and robot.
+## 2. In v-rep, load the scene and robot.
 1. Open "new_map.ttt" file with V-REP.
 2. The turtlebot2 model script has been simplified and saved as 'simplified model.ttt' and should be already loaded in the map file.